Vinyl Lives

 What You Will Find Here

 Many popular and well-known record stores thrive in some of America's most musically rich cities (New York, Chicago, New Orleans and Austin, to name a few).
-They exist as valuable resources--both within their communities and within the larger culture.
+Other record stores in less well known areas are no less valuable to our larger musical culture.
+Most record stores are valuable cultural resources--both within their communities and within our larger culture.

 Introduction

-In 1988, when the record was declared obsolete, the era of the Compact Disc (CD) and digital sound changed our cultural landscape.
+In 1988, the vinyl record was declared obsolete and the era of the Compact Disc (CD) and digital sound began--and changed our cultural landscape forever.

 To adapt, independently owned record stores (which might include small or sizable chains, like Tower or others) converted their retail spaces to accommodate the smaller medium.
 Record collectors sold off their collections.
+Recording engineers and musicians learned about digital technologies and (mostly) rode the first big wave of the digital conversion.
 The music buying public embraced CDs.
 Vinyl (supposedly) became unwanted, no longer deserving of our attentions.

-Vinyl records were still being produced, even though sales scans tracking the number of records sold each year had --for many years-- remained close to flat.
+Throughout this time period, vinyl records were still being produced, although sales scans tracking the number of records sold each year had--for many years--remained close to flat.
 Then, in 2006, the vinyl format began to experience the beginnings of a comeback!

 Despite all the negative chatter surrounding vinyl, it had never really entirely disappeared.
 Records remained collectible (albeit to a reduced audience) while advances in analog technology continued.
 Then, having skipped a generation, college kids, hip-hop artists and the next wave of notable musicians helped to revive interest in this once marginalized format.

-Nowadays, records appear in music videos and as cool interior decor in movies; and turntables, old school-styled record players and vintage all tube amplifiers and other analog gear are fashionable again.
+Nowadays, records appear in music videos and as cool interior decor in TV shows and movies; and turntables, old school-styled record players and vintage all-tube amplifiers and other analog gear are fashionable again.
 Throughout it all, rare and collectible LPs, 45s and 78 rpm discs have continued to command top dollar.
-Recently, major record labels have taken notice and have been getting back into vinyl.
-They're bringing out splashy vinyl reissues of some of their most successful releases.

-Record stores still have something that the frontier of cyberspace does not: the ability to captivate the senses of new and old music fans.
-Unlike the internet, these physical places bring people together to shop and interact --in person.
-Often, these stores make every effort to appeal to as wide an audience as possible --from casual browsers to the most passionate record collector.
+Independent record stores have something that the frontier of cyberspace does not: the ability to captivate the senses of a wide diversity of music fans.
+Unlike the Internet, these physical places bring people together to shop and interact--in person.
+Often, popular and thriving record stores make every effort to appeal to as wide an audience as possible--from casual browsers to the most passionate record collector.

 Without independently owned record stores, our world would be a sad place indeed.
 May those that currently thrive continue.
 And may future generations come to understand the important and meaningful place that record stores hold in our world's musical culture.
 Vinyl Lives!